 “Don’t sit so close to the television…you’ll ruin your eyes!”

 As with any medication, you should never use prescription eye drops unless they have been specifically prescribed to you.
 Steroid eye drops are designed to treat specific infections and conditions.
-If these are over used / used for longer than indicated it can decrease your eye’s ability to fight infections and naturally repair damage.
+If these are overused / used for longer than indicated it can decrease your eye’s ability to fight infections and naturally repair the damage.

-Swimming / showering etc with contact lenses in should also be avoided to stop infections such as Acanthamoeba keratitis from taking hold.
+Swimming or showering with contact lenses should also be avoided to stop infections such as Acanthamoeba keratitis from taking hold.
 Acanthamoeba keratitis can be difficult to treat and can lead to vision loss in more severe cases.

 A trip to the opticians doesn’t just check your vision; it checks some general health issues and eye diseases too.
 Serious eye conditions such as cataracts and glaucoma can often go undetected for months or even years, so it’s imperative that you keep up-to-date with routine check-ups, even if you don’t require vision correction.